Blueberry

 - Multiple sclerosis (MS).

-- Peyronie disease (build-up of scar tissue in the penis).
+- Peyronie condition (build-up of scar tissue in the penis).

 - Preventing cataracts and glaucoma.